ahebbani/TrueVision/facial_recognition/SETUP_PI.md

 # (No need to pip install opencv or dlib; they come from apt.)
 ```

+Note: `.venv` is a hidden directory (name starts with a dot).
+Use `ls -la` to see it, or just activate it with `source .venv/bin/activate`.

+Important: On the Pi, don’t run `pip install -r requirements.txt` as-is; it will try to install `opencv-python`/`dlib` wheels and may conflict with the apt versions.
+Use the apt packages above and only pip-install extra project-specific libs if you add any later.

 ## 3) Get the dlib model files

 Place the model files in `facial_recognition/models/`: